 Soil potential ratings for fruits and vegetables have data limitations associated with soil rating systems and climate as described in the following paragraphs.
 All the databases evaluated have limitations associated with scale, data availability or alternatively, data suppression.
 For example, a soil rating system for specialty crops was developed by Hoffman and Cressman in 1984 for Ontario Hydro (Ecologistics and Smith, Hoffman, 1984).
 This is a three-class system - good, fair or poor which uses crop groupings but has not been applied on a broad scale to the Province.
 The Ontario Institute of Pedology and subsequently the Ontario Center for Soil Resource Evaluation has compiled specialty crop capability systems for some areas within Ontario.
 However, the Province has not a single specialty crop soil potential rating for all of Ontario.
-Given this lack of comprehensive soil potential information for specialty crop production within the Province.
+Given this lack of comprehensive soil potential information for specialty crops, it is not possible to reasonably differentiate which soils are most unique for specialty crop production within the Province.